 As discussed above, cyberbullying may be criminally prosecuted under several state laws (depending on the circumstances of the offense).
 Depending on the charge, one or more defenses may apply to each case, including the following.

 As explained above, cyberbullying may be handled under school policies and state criminal statutes.
-In addition, a victim may directly bring a civil law suit against a bully for the emotional, social, or financial harm caused by the offense.
+In addition, a victim can directly bring a civil lawsuit against a bully for the emotional, social, or financial harm caused by the offense.
 In a civil suit, the judge may award money damages to be paid by the bully to compensate the victim.
-For example, a bully may be ordered to pay for the cost of therapy for the emotional distress caused to the victim, or to reimburse the victim for the cost of repairing property damage caused by the crime.
+For example, a bully may be ordered to pay for the cost of therapy for the emotional distress caused to the victim or to reimburse the victim for the cost of repairing property damage caused by the crime.

-If you have been charged with a cyberbullying-related offense it is important to talk to a qualified local criminal defense attorney.
-Only an attorney can give you legal advice and help you decide the best course of legal action for the unique facts of your situation.
+Cyberbullying and cyberstalking can incur serious fines and substantial incarceration time for a guilty defendant.
+If you have been arrested for or charged with a related crime, contact a local criminal defense attorney right away.
+A qualified lawyer can give you sound legal advice and recommend the best course of action for the unique circumstances of your case.

 Similarly, you may be able to recover money damages if you have been a victim of these types of offenses.
 A lawyer can advise you about the potential civil causes of action that might apply to your case.